-- Non-enrolled students, including master's and PhD students, do not have off-campus access to electronic resources.
+- Non-enrolled students, including master's and Ph.D. students, may not access online resources from off-campus.
 Please see the UTSA Graduate Catalog for more information about enrollment requirements for use of university resources.

-- Incoming faculty members and students working to finish "incomplete" grades may contact us for more information about off-campus access to electronic resources.
+- Incoming faculty members and students working to finish "incomplete" grades may contact us for more information about off-campus access to online resources.

 Have a question?

 Contact the Library Collections & Curriculum Support Department at (210) 458-4575 or email@example.com.